jicksy/behavioral_cloning/writeup_template.md

 To combat the overfitting, I modified the model so that I could add dropout.

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track, to improve the driving behavior in these cases, I augmented data to add RGB and flipped images.
+There were a few spots where the vehicle fell off the track, to improve the driving behavior in these cases, I augmented data to add flipped images.
 This made the model train better.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.